amukerd/SparXSS/README.md

 ## ToDo
 - ~~Make Icon's Show up for Every URL~~
-- Make the custom URL's stay when you export the .spklab file <br>
+- ~~Make the custom URL's stay when you export the .spklab file~~ <br>
-  currently working, change the link from /sparxss.js to /Testing/test4.js, __no changes are final__
+  (currently working, may be changed in the future- change the link from /sparxss.js to /Testing/test4.js)

 ## Changelog